Skip to content

 image.png

-With all the new capsules selected, in the details panel under Body Setup>Primitives>Capsules set the Length and Radius to 10.
+With all the new capsules selected, in the Details panel under Body Setup > Primitives > Capsules set Length and Radius to 10.

 image.png